Call Us 24/7 Text Us

 Medical Board of California: Investigation, Accusation and Disciplinary Actions Guide

 Everyone can make a mistake, but for physicians a mistake or an unjust claim from an unhappy patient or colleague can subject a physician to medical investigation, accusation and disciplinary actions.
-California’s new “Patient’s Right to Know Act” adds mandatory patient disclosures that can significantly amplify the damage of formal accusations and discipline to a medical practice and doctor’s reputation.
+California’s “Patient’s Right to Know Act” adds mandatory patient disclosures that can significantly amplify the damage of formal accusations and discipline to a medical practice and doctor’s reputation.

 1st